 Working in education is a gratifying job as you are helping people of all ages to reach their full potential and unlock opportunities for themselves through learning and discovering.
 Some education apprenticeships include:

-- Early years educator: These are highly-trained professions who support young children to learn and develop.
+- Early years educator: These are highly-trained professions that support young children to learn and develop.
 They ensure children are healthy and protected from harm and help children to develop critical numeracy and literacy skills, as well as attending to a child’s emotional needs.

 - Academic professional: Working within Higher education institutions delivering teaching and academic support.